 Here we'll show you exactly how you can download Adobe Lightroom for free, as well as getting it as part of the Adobe Creative Cloud subscription service.
 This can be as a single app or as part of a larger bundle of apps.

-Adobe Lightroom's full name is actually Adobe Photoshop Lightroom (usually shortened so as not to confuse it with its more famous sibling).
-It's a desktop and mobile software for image organisation and image manipulation, with the emphasis on the former.
-It's a mainstay in our list of the best photo apps and popular among photo studios and professional photographers who need to handle large numbers of images, quickly and efficiently, in the course of their business.
+Adobe Lightroom (full name: Adobe Photoshop Lightroom) is a desktop and mobile app for image organisation and manipulation.
+It's a mainstay in our list of the best photo apps (opens in new tab) and popular among photo studios and professional photographers who need to handle large numbers of images, quickly and efficiently, in the course of their business.

 It's worth noting that Adobe has also made an earlier version of Lightroom available under the name Lightroom Classic.
 Here, though, we'll focus on the latest version of Lightroom, as we outline the best ways to download Lightroom to your devices.